 She is joint head of chambers’ family law group.

-If you would like any further information regarding Martina van der Leij’s practice, please contact her clerks or call +44 (0)20 7405 6114.
+If you would like more information about Martina’s practice, please contact her clerks or call +44 (0)20 7405 6114.

 Family & children

 Martina is regularly instructed to advise and represent local authorities, parents and children in often complex and sensitive public law proceedings involving allegations of non-accidental (unexplained) injuries and sexual abuse of children.

-She also regularly represents parents in private proceedings involving disputes over contact, residence, removal from the jurisdiction
+She also regularly represents parents in private proceedings involving disputes over contact, residence, removal from the jurisdiction.

-Martina has acted and advised in a broad range of ancillary relief matters, including more complex cases involving interveners, insolvency, or company assets She is also instructed in cases dealing with financial provision for children, cohabitation and civil partnership disputes.
+Martina has acted and advised in a broad range of ancillary relief matters, including more complex cases involving interveners, insolvency, or company assets.
+She is also instructed in cases dealing with financial provision for children, cohabitation and civil partnership disputes.
 She has advised on pre-nuptial agreements.

 Martina has appeared in a number of contested divorces and nullity proceedings, as well as declarations as to the validity of foreign marriages.

 Before coming to the Bar, Martina worked as a scientist in both academia and industry.
 Her first degree was a joint major in Zoology and Botany, and she completed a Masters in Biotechnology in 1991.
 She was awarded a PhD (biological sciences – membrane transport) by UCL in 1995.
 In addition to carrying out research and field work in Africa and India, she worked in the Biodiscovery Division of Rhone Poulenc, and as a clinical scientist for a company conducting clinical trials, before retraining as a barrister.
 In addition to her areas of work, she has an interest in all aspects of science and law, in particular genetics and ethics, and environmental issues.